BitcoinDesign/Guide/guide/contribute/illustration-guidelines.md

 ## File size optimization

 If you run this repository locally, images will be automatically compressed as you add them.
 After compression, ensure that the quality is still acceptable.
 Heavily textured images are sometimes too strongly compressed resulting in visible compression crystals, blurry lines and other visual artefacts.

+---

+Next, find out what options are available for formatting your content.
+[Take a look](/guide/contribute/formatting/).